 There's a lot you can do to prevent or delay nerve damage.
 And, if you already have diabetic neuropathy (nerve damage), these steps can prevent or delay further damage and may lessen your symptoms.

 Meal planning, physical activity and medications, if needed, all can help you reach your target range.
-There are two ways to keep track of your blood glucose levels:
+There are two ways to keep track of your blood sugar levels:

 - Use a blood glucose meter to help you make decisions about day-to-day care.

-- Get an A1C test (a lab test) at least twice a year to find out your average blood glucose for the past 2 to 3 months.
+- Get an A1C test (a lab test) at least twice a year to find out your average blood sugar for the past 2 to 3 months.

-Checking your blood glucose levels will tell you whether your diabetes care plan is working or whether changes are needed.
+Checking your blood sugar levels will tell you whether your diabetes care plan is working or whether changes are needed.